stackoverflowed1/seaport/docs/SeaportDocumentation.md

 }
 ```

+**Security Note:**

+This `ExampleContractOfferer` is intentionally simplified and is **not** a secure
+reference implementation.
+Production contract offerers must carefully consider
+authorization logic, reentrancy risks, state consistency, and validation of all
+external inputs.

 Remember to create a [Seaport Improvement Protocol (SIP)](https://github.com/ProjectOpenSea/SIPs) proposal for any novel Seaport app.

 ## Bulk Order Creation